 - Strong 12 to 1: 800 grams water + 67 grams ground coffee = 867 grams brew weight.
 Brew Yield = 686 grams (or 24 ounces)

 - Cold 7 to 1: 756 grams water + 107 grams ground coffee = 864 grams brew weight. brew Yield = 588 grams (or 21 ounces)

 As you can see as we increase the strength of the brewing ratio, we see a decline in coffee yield.
-Using the same math, we would expect a 20 ounce French Press to yield 13.5 ounces of cold brew.
+Using the same math, we would expect a 20-ounce French Press to yield 13.5 ounces of cold brew.

 #2 Grind Coffee

-You can use a medium to coarse ground when brewing cold brew coffee in a French Press.
-We used a more coarse grind, but either work.
+You can use a medium to a coarse ground when brewing cold brew coffee in a French Press.
+We used a more coarse grind, but either will work.
 If you find the coarse ground cold brew is too weak, tighten up your grind.
-If the the medium grind is too strong, you can either add more water or loosen up the grind.
+If the medium grind is too strong, you can either add more water or loosen up the grind.

 See our Coffee Grind Chart to view the range between Medium Coarse and Extra Coarse.

 #3 Add Ground Coffee and Water to French Press